No More Tears (Enough Is Enough): Critical reception

-Larry Flick from Billboard commented, "All we have to say is that we would have paid any price to have witnessed the recording session for the Kym Mazelle/Jocelyn Brown duet "No More Tears."
+Larry Flick from Billboard magazine commented, "All we have to say is that we would have paid any price to have witnessed the recording session for the Kym Mazelle/Jocelyn Brown duet 'No More Tears'.
 No doubt it was the diva fest to end them all—not to mention true history in the making.
 Only a pair with the vocal seasoning of these dance music legends could take on the Barbra Streisand/Donna Summer classic and make it work so well.
 The original version of the track was produced with a giddy hi-NRG attitude by Stock & Aitken".
+Flick also remarked that Mazelle and Brown's vocals "have proper degrees of sass, drama, and grit."
 Robbert Tilli from Music & Media stated, "This remake is likely to be as big as a gay anthem as its forerunner was."
-Alan Jones from Music Week gave it four out of five, adding that when "these two mighty big mouths join together for a revamp" of the Streisand/Summer hit, "it will, of course, be a big hit."
-James Hamilton from the magazine's RM Dance Update deemed it a "Hi-NRG tempoed but cheesy" track.
+Alan Jones from Music Week gave it a score of four out of five, adding that when "these two mighty big mouths join together for a revamp" of the Streisand/Summer hit, "it will, of course, be a big hit."
+James Hamilton from the Record Mirror Dance Update named it a "Hi-NRG tempoed but cheesy" track in his weekly dance column.

 Music video

-A music video was made to accompany the song, directed by Max Giwa & Dani Pasquini, known as just Max & Dani.
-It was released on May 30 and features camp theatrics that collide in a beauty salon.
+A music video was produced to promote the single, directed by Max Giwa & Dani Pasquini, known as just Max & Dani.
+It was released on 30 May and features camp theatrics that collide in a beauty salon.